LucaCordes/BA/README.md

 # BA
+This repository contains the code and experiments associated with the bachelor's thesis:
-Learning What Matters: An Interpretability Study of Transformer-Based Jet Tagging
+"Learning What Matters: An Interpretability Study of Transformer-Based Jet Tagging" Luca Cordes, RWTH Aachen University, 2025